yosemitebandit/vebsite/content/notes/berkeley.md

 ![tropical bouquet](/img/tropical-bouquet.jpg)

-Ate like royalty at Gather, Cheeseboard and many other places..
+We ate like royalty at Gather, Cheeseboard and many other places..

-Saw and puzzled through *The Lobster*..
+We saw and puzzled through *The Lobster*..

 ![the lobster](/img/the-lobster-grasslands.jpg)